losizm/scamper/README.md

 ### Parsing Message Body

-When handling an incoming message, you need to use an appropriate `BodyParser` to parse the message body.
-There is a set of standard parser implementations in `BodyParsers`.
+When handling an incoming message, use an appropriate `BodyParser` to parse the message body.
+There is a set of standard parsers in `BodyParsers`.

 ```scala
 import scamper.{ BodyParsers, HttpMessage }